 Whilst we do remind everyone that they are required to keep their camera on, it's worth highlighting this at the start of your class - and if you are a pro Zoom user - customising your waiting room to display a reminder about this too.

 To remove a participant, point to their name and a 'More' button will appear.
-Click this and click 'Ask to Start Video' to switch on their camera, or click 'Remove' to kick them out of the room.
+Click on this and select 'Ask to Start Video' to switch on their camera, or click 'Remove' to remove them from the room.

 Participants on larger screens (like laptops and tablets) may see a 'Record' button in the Zoom app.
 They are NOT able to record - but if they click the button, they could potentially request permission (from you) to make a recording on their device.

-You can go one step further and remove the 'Record' button completely from their view of the app, and avoid putting ideas into anyone's head!!
+You can go one step further and remove the 'Record' button completely from their view of the app.

 i.
 Go to Zoom.us and log in to your account.